leandrodeleite/kotlin-lander/README.md

     $ kotlinc <file>.kt -include-runtime -d <file>.jar

     $ java -jar <file>.jar

     Compile libraries

     $ kotlinc <file>.kt -d <file>.jar

     $ java -classpath <file>.jar <File>Kt

+    Note:
+    - If you are developing a library to be used by other Kotlin applications, you can produce the .jar file without including the Kotlin into it
+    - Since binaries compiled this way depend on the Kotlin runtime you should make sure the latter is present in the classpath whenever your compiled library is used
+    - Run binaries produced by the Kotlin compiler
+    - <File>Kt is the main class name that the Kotlin compiler generates for the file named <file>.kt